laasp1/PSY6422_visual_data_Assignment/README.md

 Citation: Gender pay gap in unadjusted form.
 Eurostat, the statistical office of the European Union . (n.d.).
 Retrieved April 24, 2022, from https://ec.europa.eu/eurostat/databrowser/view/tesem180/default/table?lang=en

-As per the "set working directory" in the code, place the "data" folder into the computers documents section
+As per the "set working directory" in the code, place the "data" folder into the computers documents section before you run the code.